-In the unfortunate case that child abuse (sexual, contact or non-contact) is suspected, you should immediately contact the EMLL President, or any EMLL Board Member if the President is not available.
+In the unfortunate case that child abuse (sexual, contact or non-contact) is suspected, you should immediately (within 24 hours) contact the EMLL President, or any EMLL Board Member if the President is not available, and local authorities.
 The abuse MUST be reported.
 EMLL along with district administrators will contact the proper law enforcement agencies.